jcosmo/scoutmgr/README.md

     $ bundle exec buildr artifacts:sources idea:clean idea

 This should configure the project ready for development.
+The project needs to rebuilt any time the dependencies change or a new subproject is added to the project.
 It may not be necessary to run the `idea:clean` task unless the project has changed significantly since the last rebuild of the project files.

 It should be noted that to run the tests from within the IDE you need to have created the test database via: